-Team meeting check-ins can happen across staff meetings, cross-functional team meetings, leadership meetings, skip-level team meetings, even all-hands meetings – allowing managers and executives to connect and facilitate conversation between relevant team members.
-Team check-ins can be especially valuable as groups come together to review performance against milestones, work through concerns, realign new objectives, and plan how to optimize collective progress moving forward.
-Since these check-ins usually involve more attendees and are thus longer, they should be kept agile to maximize value for everyone.
+Team meeting check-ins can happen across staff meetings, cross-functional team meetings, leadership meetings, skip-level team meetings, and even all-hands meetings – allowing managers and leadership to connect and facilitate conversation across the team.
+Check-in questions for team meetings can be especially valuable as groups come together to review performance against milestones, work through concerns, realign new objectives, take a pulse on team dynamics, and plan how to optimize collective progress moving forward.
+Since these check-ins usually involve more attendees, and are thus longer, they should be kept agile to maximize value for everyone.

 Examples of team check-in questions: